ninochang/presentations/swag-2024-Q1-openday/slides.md

 - Whenever receiver detects packet loss it send NACK to sender to trigger packet retransmission.
 - If packet still in sender's buffer and not determined too late, it will be schedule into queue for sending.
-- Periodically packet loss report.
+- Periodical packet loss report.

 ---
 [.build-lists: true]